andreaharit/immo-eliza-airflow/README.md

 - Deploying  an API and Streamlit to get a prediction using the chosen model from the previous step (Random Forest Regression).
 See [repository](https://github.com/andreaharit/immo-eliza-deployment).

-And now we are scheduling the webscrapping and machine learning pipelines into Airflow in a Docker-compose container to run daily.
+And now we are scheduling the webscrapping (recoded comapared to the previous steps for simplification) and machine learning pipelines into Airflow in a Docker-compose to run daily.
-The scraper saves the links that were scrapped, the raw data about the houses in a dated csv file.
-Then it cleans the data and merges it into the accumulated dataset that will be used for the model training.
+The scraper saves the links that were scrapped and the raw data about the houses in a dated csv file for later backup.
+Then it cleans the dataset and merges it into an file with the accumulated data that will be used for the model training.
+The model metrics as R2, MAE,
 After that we use Streamlit to display the price prediction based on the latest trained model, and plots updated dataset in a separate Docker container.

 ## Table of Contents